 Before you apply, ask yourself these questions:

-- Have I carefully and realistically considered my schedule to make sure that I am able to commit to a weekly volunteer time for one year?
+- Have I carefully and realistically considered my schedule to make sure that I am able to commit to a weekly volunteer time for six months to one year?

 - Am I comfortable in a clinical environment where I will see children/adults who are sick or in pain and families under stress?